 Factors That May Influence Withdrawal Symptom Severity

-There are many factors that will have a role in any particular individual’s codeine withdrawal and recovery process.
-The individual’s age, sex, current health, and medical history will all have relatively significant roles as well.
+Many factors will play a role in an individual’s codeine withdrawal and recovery process.
+The individual’s age, sex, current health, and medical history will all have relatively significant roles.

-The addiction profile is important because factors like the dosage and the frequency will influence withdrawals.
+The addiction profile is important because of factors like the dosage and frequency influence withdrawals.
 Those that used larger doses or dosed more frequently will almost certainly experience a more difficult withdrawal process than light or occasional users.

 What Is Tolerance?

 Tolerance is the tendency for your body to grow used to the effects of a particular drug.
-This often happens during the course of habitual use, and the individual suddenly finds that they are starting to need larger and larger quantities of the drug to feel the same sensations.
+This often happens during chronic use, and the individual suddenly finds that they are starting to need larger and larger quantities of the drug to feel the same sensations.

-Tolerance is shown to build faster in individuals who use or abuse multiple substances and is somewhat common in some groups of users.
-Those living with a diagnosis of poly-substance abuse disorder though, as well as those who have been prescribed a range of medications, tend to have a much higher occurrence of tolerance overall.
+Tolerance is shown to build faster in individuals who use or abuse multiple substances and is somewhat common in some user groups.
+Those living with a diagnosis of polysubstance abuse disorder and those who have been prescribed a range of medications tend to have a much higher occurrence of tolerance overall.

-Tolerance isn’t directly linked to higher levels of dependence, however, people who have developed a tolerance do tend to take larger doses or doses more frequently as a result.
+Tolerance isn’t directly linked to higher levels of dependence.
+However, people with a tolerance tend to take larger doses or doses more frequently.
 The increased dosage or frequency will directly impact the severity of the dependency issue by reinforcing it and building a deeper and deeper reliance on the drug.

 Timeline For Codeine Withdrawal